 In July 2019, to enhance data collection as part of the NEAR Act, authored by Councilmember Kenyan McDuffie, the Metropolitan Police Department (MPD) launched changes to police processes and data systems to allow the collection of more data in discrete fields and enable greater data analysis of police stops.
 The result of these changes is comprehensive data on all MPD stops.
 MPD has published two reports based on the data collected—the latest comprehensive report is based on nearly 24 weeks of data (July 22 through December 31, 2019), and contains more information, including types of stops, searches or pat downs, locations, reasons, and demographics.
 The comprehensive data set is also available to the public on the MPD stop data page.
-This brief summary will be followed by a report in April 2021.
+This brief summary will be followed by a report in Summer 2021.

 NOTE: The stop data files listed below are for July-December 2020.
 The stop data from the first half of 2020 can be found on the January 1 – June 30, 2020 summary report page.